 The financial crisis of 2008 opened the eyes of the western world.
 They did not invest enough in compliance before but were forced to mend ways and bring in tough measures.
 Today, compliance is an important pillar, mandated by regulatory bodies and strictly followed by the corporate.
 That said, the successful institutions did not restrict themselves to following minimum requirements but have strived to bring in a culture of compliance across the organization, starting right at the top.

-India, on its part, studied the crisis and implemented quite a few measures but we seem to have missed on taking steps towards enforcing behavioral changes.
-As they say in the compliance world, it needs both carrot and stick to make compliance work – we did a little of both but lost our way somewhere.
+India, on its part, studied the crisis and implemented quite a few measures but we seem to have missed on taking steps towards enforcing behavioural changes.
+As they say in the compliance world, it needs both carrots and sticks to make compliance work – we did a little of both but lost our way somewhere.
 It is time we buckle up and take ‘giant’ baby steps to regain that moment unless we are ready to sacrifice economic growth to corruption.
 The immediate step would be to adopt a ‘no compromise’ approach to compliance by the government and institutions alike.

 That brings us back to square one.
-How do you support strategic management decisions and make Compliance work at the same time?
+How do you support strategic management decisions and making compliance work at the same time?

 Setting up an independent compliance function is the critical first step.
 However, not all institutions will find this financially viable.
-The next best option is to implement compliance focused policies within all business units.
-Senior management and business heads will have to take up additional responsibility to ensure there are no wilful omissions.
+The next best option is to implement compliance-focused policies within all business units.
+Senior management and business heads will have to take up additional responsibility to ensure there are no willful omissions.
 They will feel the pressure to ensure compliance and take strategic decisions without stifling growth.